w3kp/tiktok-downloader/README.md

 The sreenshot above was created with [Carbon](https://carbon.now.sh).

 [^1]: macOS now uses zsh as default shell and hasn't updated Bash for ages.
 The script should automatically fallback to a "classic" selection menu, but other issues may still arise.
 You may update Bash via [Homebrew](https://formulae.brew.sh/formula/bash). <br />macOS users also need to install GNU grep (`ggrep`) via [Homebrew](https://formulae.brew.sh/formula/grep).
 Otherwise "Avatar Mode" won't work.
+Linux users can skip that part, since they already have the correct version of `grep`installed.